 Students/Parents are reminded that many courses require a lab fee.
-Lab fees will be mailed with the mid-term grades sent during the 1st 9 Weeks.
-Lab fees are to be paid by the end of the first 9 weeks.
+Lab fees will be mailed during the 1st 9 Weeks and for 2nd semester only classes during the 3rd 9 Weeks grading period.
+Lab fees are to be paid by the end of the 1st 9 weeks and for 2nd semester only classes, by the end of the 3rd 9 Weeks.
 You are reminded that such fees are obligations that must be paid prior to receiving report cards and/or course credit.
 Any student having financial difficulties in making payment should make proper arrangements with the office.